 Construction Stormwater Ordinance, Chapter 28.01

-The NRD will continue to work with the City's Construction Stormwater Program by assisting with permitted site inspections, as well as providing any technical assistance and educational programs to help permit holders achieve a clean construction site and avoid non-compliance.
+The NRD will continue to work with the City's Construction Stormwater Program by providing technical assistance and educational programs to help permit holders achieve a clean construction site and avoid non-compliance.